NBA-Betting/NBA_Betting/src/data_feeds/data_source_setup.md

 ## Step 1: Determine name for new data source

-## Step 2: Use Google Inspect to find the columns to be saved
+## Step 2: Determine fields(columns, features) to be collected
+* ### Use Google Dev Tools
+* ### Try to find the data source in the Network tab before relying on the HTML tab as it is more reliable, easier to use, and typically has more information.

 ## Step 3: Add Table to database_orm.py